According to the American Lung Association, 1 in 4 cancer-related deaths is from lung cancer.

 Cigarette smoking is the leading cause of lung cancer.
-Men who smoke are 23 times more likely to develop lung cancer.
-Women who smoke are 13 times more likely when compared with nonsmokers.
+Men who smoke are 23 times more likely to develop lung cancer, when compared with nonsmokers.
+Women who smoke are 13 times more likely.

 Non-small cell lung cancer (NSCLC)

 This is the most common type of lung cancer.
-Roughly 85 percent of people diagnosed with lung cancer each year have non-small cell lung cancer.
+Per the American Cancer Society (ACS), roughly 85 percent of people diagnosed with lung cancer each year have NSCLC.

 Small cell lung cancer (SCLC)

 Less common than NSCLC, SCLC is only diagnosed in 10 to 15 percent of people diagnosed with lung cancer, according to the ACS.

 Small cell lung cancer is more aggressive than NSCLC and can spread quickly.
 It’s also sometimes called oat cell cancer.